Australia's first Landscape Enterprise Network announced in NSW Hunter Region

 Transforming landscapes through collaboration

 The program aims to co-design and deliver high-quality, landscape-scale interventions across at least 88,786 hectares, with an estimated carbon abatement of 500,000 tonnes of CO₂e over 25 years.
+Beyond carbon abatement, the initiative will focus on delivering measurable outcomes across:

 Biodiversity enhancement